-- Research the amount of fire alarm registrations compared to the number of false alarm responses. - Revise False Alarm Ordinance / Resolution. - Identify alternative responses to chronic false alarms and nuisance calls. - Review Priority Dispatch concepts and procedures with all personnel so they fully understand its intent. - Review and consider modifications to how we respond to certain calls that may not require our services or fit our mission. - Review safety issues created by our response strategies. - Research automatic aid with other agencies to ensure closest and appropriate response of emergency apparatus and initiate formal written agreements.
+- Revise / update Fire Code Ordinance. - Revise / update Fire Prevention User Fee Resolution. - Investigate false alarm responses to determine if policy is effective in reducing false alarm responses. - Identify alternative responses to chronic false alarms and nuisance calls. - Review Priority Dispatch concepts and procedures with all personnel so they fully understand its intent. - Review and consider modifications to how we respond to certain calls that may not require our services or fit our mission. - Review safety issues created by our response strategies. - Research automatic aid with other agencies to ensure closest and appropriate response of emergency apparatus and initiate formal written agreements.